jinesh/jinesh-org/src/index.md

 ---
-title: Home
+title: Home page
-layout: default.hbs
+layout: index.hbs
 ---

-# Homepage

-Look around the site or explore the [code](https://github.com/andreasvirkus/metalsmith-boilerplate)
+This should be the home page.